 Even though there’s no link between varicose veins and heart disease, varicose veins should still be taken seriously.
 When left untreated, varicose veins have the potential to grow into larger health problems.
 These problems can range from painful ulcers to potentially deadly blood clots.
 Just as you would take care of your heart health to prevent a heart attack, you should take care of your vein valves to prevent varicose veins from developing or worsening.

 Luckily, preventing and treating varicose veins is not stressful or time-consuming as you may think.
 It only takes a few small tweaks to your lifestyle to keep your veins healthy.
 Strengthening the muscles in your legs by taking short, 15-minute walks or by going for a refreshing swim can have a positive effect on your venous health.
 Drinking plenty of water is great for your veins, too—and has a good impact on your overall health.

-What if you’ve already developed varicose veins?
 There’s no need to worry—treating varicose veins is much easier than you may imagine.
 Modern treatments are minimally invasive and patients recover quickly.
 Patients are able to walk immediately after the procedure and enjoy a life without visible, painful veins.
 Insurance plans will often cover the cost of venous care as well, making vein care cheaper than you may initially think.

 If you have concerns about the current state of your venous health, expert help isn’t far away.
 Although varicose veins are often considered cosmetic issues, they can a telling-tale of overall vein health.

-Dr. Horowitz, a highly-skilled vascular surgeon in Orlando, has dedicated his life and the focus of his practice to be an expert in minimally invasive vein therapy.
 From the very first phone call to our practice and throughout their vein therapy, our patients experience the difference that a team of the best vascular surgeons in Orlando can provide.
 If you want to learn more, contact us or read our blog for more information!